 During the Japanese occupation, Korean calligraphy also began drawing influences from Japanese calligraphy.
 Modern Korean calligraphy, on the other hand, is a visual art reflecting the Korean culture through Hangeul instead of Hanja.

 Many calligraphy enthusiasts enjoy Hangeul Calligraphy for its simple and restrained beauty.
 It is constantly being developed, with increasingly more attempts to create new fonts and artistic writing styles.

 What are the four basic tools used in Korean calligraphy?

 In order to create a proper calligraphic piece, each artist must have four integral tools at hand: paper, brush, ink stick, and ink stone.
-In Korean language, they are referred to as 문방사우 (munbangsawoo), which translates as “four friends”.
+In the Korean language, they are referred to as 문방사우 (munbangsawoo), which translates as “four friends.”
 Each item was a typical find in the studies of Korean homes in older times.

 The paper used in calligraphy is required to be traditional hanji paper, aka Korean mulberry paper.
 This is because it absorbs ink excellently while reflecting the colors vibrantly.

 The brush, on the other hand, must be straight.
 Its tip should be sharp and made out of animal hairs, with each strand the same length as another.